A Tale of Two Princes? Which is Which?

 The Danish Prince: A Senior Royal in Transition

 Prince Joachim of Denmark (Joachim Holger Waldemar Christian) was born on June 7, 1969, at Rigshospitalet in Copenhagen.
-As the younger son of Queen Margrethe II and the late Prince Henrik, he grew up in the immediate spotlight of a "working" royal family.
-For much of his life, he was second in line to the throne, directly following his elder brother, the current King Frederik X.
+As the younger son of Queen Margrethe II and the late Prince Henrik, he grew up in the immediate spotlight of a working royal family.
+For much of his life he was second in line to the throne, directly following his elder brother that is the current King Frederik X.

 The Belgian Prince: The Private Archduke